 About the Fellowship

 The LAMP Fellowship is not an internship.
 In their work with MPs, LAMP Fellows work as full-time professionals with MPs for the entire duration of the Fellowship.
-From time to time, short-term internship opportunities with PRS are available.
+Short-term internship opportunities are available with PRS from time to time.
 Such opportunities are announced on the Careers page of the PRS website.

-Candidates are required to have at least a Bachelor's degree to be eligible for the LAMP Fellowship.
+Candidates must have at least a Bachelor's degree to be eligible for the LAMP Fellowship.
 This means that candidates must have finished their Bachelor's degree examinations before the Fellowship begins.
 No leave of absence will be granted to complete any examinations once the Fellowship has begun.

-Some LAMP Fellows have pursued advanced degrees in prestigious institutions like Harvard, Yale, Columbia, Oxford, London School of Economics, SciencesPo, IIMs, ISB, XLRI, JNU etc. Some have continued to work with Members of Parliament, political parties or other political consulting organizations.
-A few have joined multilateral institutions like the World Bank, Foreign Embassies or leading public policy organizations such as NIPFP, CEEW, CSF or chosen a career in the corporate sector including consulting, investment banking and e-commerce.
-A few have joined the civil service as Indian Administrative Service (IAS) and Indian Foreign Service (IFS) officers.
+Post Fellowship, LAMP Fellows have pursued various career opportunities.
+Some have continued to work with Members of Parliament, ministers, political parties, or other political consulting organizations.
+Others have pursued advanced degrees in prestigious institutions like Harvard, Yale, Columbia, Oxford, London School of Economics, SciencesPo, IIMs, ISB, XLRI, JNU, etc. Fellows have also joined multilateral institutions like the World Bank, Foreign Embassies, or leading public policy organizations such as NIPFP, CEEW, CSF, or chosen a career in the corporate sector including consulting, investment banking, and e-commerce.
+A few have joined the civil service as Indian Administrative Service (IAS) and Indian Foreign Service (IFS) officers

-Deep knowledge of the legal system is not a pre-requisite for the Fellowship.
-PRS conducts intensive training during the initial month, where LAMP Fellows will be familiarised with basics of the Indian Constitution, basics of Economics, parliamentary procedures, information sources and research tools.
+Deep knowledge of the legal system is not a prerequisite for the Fellowship.
+PRS conducts intensive training during the initial month, where LAMP Fellows are familiarised with the basics of the Indian Constitution, basics of Economics, parliamentary procedures, information sources, and research tools required in their work.
 Attendance is mandatory for the entire training period.
-LAMP Fellows will also have an opportunity to learn more about public policy in India through various policy workshops organized by PRS during the course of the Fellowship.
+LAMP Fellows will also have an opportunity to understand policy issues through workshops organized by PRS during the course of the Fellowship.

 LAMP Fellows are expected to commit to a full-time engagement with the Fellowship.
 The Fellows cannot pursue any additional academic or professional assignments during their engagement as a LAMP Fellow.